Carpal tunnel syndrome is the compression of the median nerve as it passes into your hand,

 - extensive exposure to vibrations using hand tools or power tools

-- a repeated movement that overextends your wrist like playing a piano or typing
+- a repeated movement that overextends or puts pressure on your wrist like playing a piano or typing

 Risk of Developing Carpal Tunnel Syndrome

 It is important to note that women are 3 times more likely to develop carpal tunnel syndrome than men.

 Between the ages of 30 and 60, it is most frequently diagnosed and certain conditions can increase your risk of developing it, according to the American Academy of Orthopaedic Surgeons.

 These are diabetes, high blood pressure, and arthritis.

 Certain lifestyle factors can also increase your chances.
 These include smoking, high salt intake, a sedentary lifestyle, and a high BMI.